barwitzkifelix/WS-2020_DOFB2/slide.md

 ---

-If you had invested in 2004 and held the shares until now, you would have made a __1788%__ profit.
+If you invested in 2004 and held the shares until now, you would have made a __1788%__ profit.

 ---